joe-cheung/joe-cheung.github.io/_posts/2022-03-22-Book-Review-Public-Choice-Theory-and-the-Illusion-of-Grand-Strategy.md

 That is not to excuse Putin’s invasion (he is, afterall, the aggressor) and no, Ukraine is [not](https://adamtooze.substack.com/p/chartbook-95-is-ukraine-the-wests?s=r) “the West’s fault” as Mearsheimer has claimed in his [viral lecture](https://youtu.be/JrMiSQAGOS4), but “[NATO’s door remains open](https://www.vox.com/22900113/nato-ukraine-russia-crisis-clinton-expansion)” for me and “[we're going to start WW3 because you're in my sphere of influence](https://en.wikipedia.org/wiki/Cuban_Missile_Crisis)” for thee is no grand strategy at all.

-US aid to Ukraine hits that rare trifecta of being morally right, popular with the public, and achieving both a short-term goal (protecting Ukraine) and a long-term one (weakening Russia).
+As James Palmer [wrote](https://twitter.com/BeijingPalmer/status/1525955772982738946?s=20), US aid to Ukraine hits that rare trifecta of being morally right, popular with the public, and achieving both a short-term goal (protecting Ukraine) and a long-term one (weakening Russia).
 Indeed, the Western response is not predictable by the unitary actor model, but by the public choice model.
 Hanania [writes](https://richardhanania.substack.com/p/lessons-from-forecasting-the-ukraine?s=r):

 > If you were going to cut Russia off from SWIFT, for example, why wouldn’t you announce it beforehand?
 The whole point of a punishment like that is supposed to be its deterrent effect, but if you don’t communicate that a specific action will happen, then it can’t influence behaviour.
 The answer here seems to be a lack of grand strategy, with leaders responding to events according to emotion and public relations more than anything.
 Cutting off SWIFT, or even threatening to do so, seems extreme before an invasion occurs, but not after it has begun.